-Photography by Jonathon Collins
+Words and Photography by Jonathon Collins

 The Sultanate of Oman feels untouched and completely wild.
 It is a country where jagged limestone peaks dive into sweeping deserts, emerald canyons and pristine coasts.
 A place where crisp, white robes and colourful hijabs dart through crowded souqs.
 Compared to its neighbours, mainstream media rarely depicts scenes from Oman, which often means people know very little about the country.
 The best way to travel in Oman is to embrace the sense of mystery and adjust to the unique conditions of this isolated and vastly empty desert nation.

 VERTICAL DIMENSIONS OF THE DESERT